A Modified Gravitational Theory of the Matter Sector of the Type $\phi(R,T)\mathcal{L}_{m}$: A nonsingular, stable cosmological model

-An important point to emphasize concerns the apparent unbounded growth of the Hubble parameter in Fig.~\ref{fig:allplots}(b).
-This growth does not signal a pathological divergence: it simply reflects the monotonic increase of $H(t)$ along the expanding branch after the bounce.
-Since the energy density $\rho(t)$ decreases monotonically and tends to zero at late times [Fig.~\ref{fig:allplots}(a)], the standard GR behavior is recovered asymptotically, and $H(t)$ smoothly approaches the usual $\Lambda$CDM expansion law.
-Thus, the only extremum of $H$ is the crossing through zero at the bounce, with no singular blow-up at finite time.

 It is also instructive to quote explicit numerical values for the bounce quantities.
-For representative parameters $(w=0.1, \beta=0.1, \gamma=0.01)$, the quadratic condition~\eqref{eq:bounce_quadratic} yields a positive root corresponding to
+For the above parameters, the quadratic condition~\eqref{eq:bounce_quadratic} yields the first positive root

-where $\rho_c$ denotes the critical density scale $\kappa^{-1}$ in our normalization.
+where $\rho_c=\kappa^{-1}$ defines the characteristic density scale.
 Evaluating Eq.~\eqref{eq:hdot_bounce} at this value gives

-which is finite and strictly positive.
-This confirms that the bounce occurs at a finite, bounded density and with a smooth crossing of $H=0$, in sharp contrast with GR where the big-bang singularity entails $\rho\to\infty$ and $H\to\infty$ at early times.
+which is finite and strictly positive, confirming that the bounce is smooth.
+At late times, the energy density decreases monotonically and the system approaches the standard low-density regime, where $\phi(T)\to 1$ and general relativity is recovered.

 These results demonstrate quantitatively that the $\phi(T)\mathcal L_m$ framework regulates the high-density regime without introducing divergences.
-The scale factor never vanishes, the density remains bounded by $\rho_b$, and the Hubble parameter evolves regularly across the bounce.
-The transition from contraction to expansion is therefore not only nonsingular but also dynamically controlled by the modified matter coupling.
+The scale factor never vanishes, the density remains bounded by $\rho_b$, and the Hubble parameter evolves smoothly across the bounce.
+The transition from contraction to expansion is therefore dynamically controlled by the modified matter coupling.